SummaryRead the full fact sheet

 Often, some of the pregnancy tissue remains in the uterus after a miscarriage.
 If it is not removed by scraping the uterus with a curette (a spoon-shaped instrument), you may bleed for a long time or develop an infection.
 Unless all the pregnancy tissue has been passed, your doctor will usually recommend that a curette (also called a ‘D&C’ – dilation and curettage) be performed.
 This is done under a light general anaesthetic and you can usually go home later the same day.
 A sample of tissue is usually sent for pathology tests.

 After the curette

-Most women bleed for five to 10 days following a curette.
+Most women bleed for 5 to 10 days following a curette.
 Contact your doctor if you experience:

 Your next period after a miscarriage

-Your ovaries will usually produce an egg about two weeks after your miscarriage.
-Your first period should occur within four to six weeks.
-You should have a check-up with your doctor six weeks after your miscarriage to make sure there are no problems and to ensure your uterus has returned to normal size.
+Your ovaries will usually produce an egg about 2 weeks after your miscarriage.
+Your first period should occur within 4 to 6 weeks.
+You should have a check-up with your doctor 6 weeks after your miscarriage to make sure there are no problems and to ensure your uterus has returned to normal size.
 You can also ask any questions about your miscarriage at this time, including the results of any pathology tests.

 The effect of miscarriage on future pregnancies

 Most of the problems that cause miscarriage happen by chance and are not likely to happen again.
 One miscarriage does not significantly increase the risk of the same thing happening with your next pregnancy, as long as no specific cause has been found.
 Testing is not usually offered to women who have miscarried once or twice because it is very unlikely that anything would be found.